top of page

 Mission Statement

-To present a visionary platform for D/deaf and hard-of-hearing artists Black, Indigenous, and People of Color (BlPOC) to collectively create, collaborate, and showcase their culturally distinct work through various forms of creative arts.
+VOCA’s mission is to present a visionary platform for Deaf and Hard-of-Hearing (HoH) Black, Indigenous, and People of Color (BlPOC) artists to create, collaborate, and showcase their culturally distinctive works through various artistic and linguistic expression forms.

 • To increase awareness of intersectionality in the D/deaf, hard-of-hearing, hearing communities by artistically collaborating and celebrating the authenticity of our human experiences together